chowell2000/DBSCAN/README.md

 # DBSCAN

 Python DBSCAN module with DBSCAN* and ST-DBSCAN

 DBSCAN is well-known clustering algorithm.
 Given a minimum number of neighbors and a distance, DBSCAN finds points that have at least that many neighbors within the distance, marking them as clusters.
-Points that have fewer than the minimum neighbors but have
+Points that have fewer than the minimum neighbors are noise, unless they are neighbors with a core point, in which case it is in that cluster.

 Given a number N of minimum neighbors and a distance d, the algorithm proceeds as follows:

   If a point has < N neighbors within d, label the point as Noise (implemented as -1)